-The survival horror genre celebrated a golden age under the PlayStation 2, but nowadays it seems as if these games are becoming an endangered species.
-A few titles like The Evil Within and recent Resident Evil remakes do a good job at keeping the dream alive, but let’s face it: That distinct flavour of terror always becomes diluted with too many jump scares and a stronger focus on action.
+The survival horror genre celebrated a golden age under the PlayStation 2, but it seems as if these games are becoming an endangered species in recent times.
+A few titles like The Evil Within and recent Resident Evil remakes do a good job at keeping the dream alive, but let’s face it: That classic flavour of horror always becomes diluted with too many jump scares and a stronger focus on action.

-Sure, the best survival horror franchises sometimes include combat and strong scares, but it’s a deep story, the vulnerability of their protagonists and a carefully-tailored atmosphere that puts them in a different league.
+While some of the best survival horror franchises sometimes include combat and strong scares, it is ultimately a gripping story, the vulnerability of their protagonists and a carefully-tailored atmosphere that puts them in a different league.
 These games thrive on a careful balance between these components which makes them very difficult to get right, and notoriously easy to mess up.
-It’s no wonder why studios try to avoid them.
+No wonder studios are hesitant to make games in this genre.

 It’s rare to see a medium so well done